naziha1986/-reading-notes.md/README.md

 # Introdution:
+ _**Hi every one **_

 My name is **Naziha Qawasmeh**.iam from Joradn.
 Iam 34 years old.I graduated from Yarmouk Universiy.
 By the way, Iam an Accountant.i got a Master degree in 2020.

-I joined to your team to become a web developer and to have the ability to design web pages.
+I joined to your team to become a web developer and to have the ability to design web pages that help me in my work- when i get one- and improve accounting field in general.

-Iam so exciting for this journey.
+Iam so exciting for this journey, i feel it will be a great one.

 *nice to meet you all*.